ElektronikaDonBosco/Jetbot-follower/README.md

 Turn on the Jetbot and it will show its IP in the display.
 Write that IP followed by ":8888" in a web browser.
 That way you will be able to see the folder of the Jetbot.

 Download the files of this repository to a folder of the Jetbot.
-Coco file was copied from [ssd_mobilenet_v2_coco.engine](https://drive.google.com/file/d/1RnNBHPDphIOWwHCSfeMCWQ7XN3w3tKFD/view).
+Coco file was copied from [ssd_mobilenet_v2_coco.engine](https://drive.google.com/file/d/1RnNBHPDphIOWwHCSfeMCWQ7XN3w3tKFD/view)

-First of all we will have to go to notebooks and follow this tutorial for download the file [ssd_mobilenet_v2_coco.engine](https://drive.google.com/file/d/1RnNBHPDphIOWwHCSfeMCWQ7XN3w3tKFD/view) or copy from this repo.
-After that copy the notebooks and the file downloaded in the folder you copied the engine file and run the notebooks.

-If anyone wants to see the labels, check [this](https://github.com/tensorflow/models/blob/master/research/object_detection/data/mscoco_complete_label_map.pbtxt) site.
+If anyone wants to see the labels of the detected objetcs, check [this](https://github.com/tensorflow/models/blob/master/research/object_detection/data/mscoco_complete_label_map.pbtxt) site.

 ## Run inference